 1. Take to the mountains

-Queenstown is the perfect winter base to hit the slopes, with Coronet Peak, The RemarkablesCardrona Alpine Resort and Treble Cone each located an easy 20-90 minute drive from the town centre.
+Queenstown is the perfect winter base to hit the slopes, with Coronet Peak, The RemarkablesCardrona Alpine Resort and Treble Cone each located within a 20-90 minute drive or shuttle from central Queenstown.

 Ski over to the iconic Heidi’s Hut at Coronet Peak for lunch.
 The location alone sets it apart from any other eatery you may find on a ski field.
 Only accessible by skis or snowboard, this exclusive rustic hut is reminiscent of a Swiss chalet and seats only 40 people.
 Pair the indoor and outdoor fireplaces with the incredible views and you've got the perfect lunch stop on a Coronet Peak ski day.